Skip to main content

 Hair Color Types

-• Black hair contains the highest level of eumelanin, making it rich and dark.
+• Black hair contains high levels of eumelanin, giving it a deep and dark appearance.

-• Brown hair ranges from light to dark shades and is the most common worldwide.
+• Brown hair varies from light brown to dark brown and is the most common natural hair color worldwide.

 Which of the Following Is Not a Type of Hair?